USDA FoodKeeper – Cold Storage Guidelines

 To determine if Pesto Sauce has gone bad, visually check for any mold growth or discoloration.
 Smell the sauce for any sour or off odors.
 Lastly, feel the texture - if it feels slimy or gritty, it is best to discard the sauce.

 Pesto sauce can pose a risk of foodborne illness if not handled properly.
 The main concern is the presence of pathogens such as Salmonella and Listeria, which can thrive in a moist environment like pesto due to its high oil content.
-To prevent illness, always refrigerate pesto promptly, avoid cross-contamination with raw foods, and consume it within a few days of opening.
+To reduce the risk of foodborne illness, always refrigerate pesto promptly, avoid cross-contamination with raw foods, and consume it within a few days of opening.

 To extend the shelf life of pesto sauce, transfer it to an airtight container and cover the surface with a thin layer of olive oil to create a seal that prevents oxidation.
 Store the pesto in the refrigerator, where it can stay fresh for up to a week.
 For longer storage, freeze pesto in ice cube trays for convenient portions that can be thawed as needed.